drewmat/phishpoison/README.md

 into the phishers database to poison the data hopefully ruining the entire database

+I encourage you to get your own data from fakenamegenerator.com.
+The field order for the CSV is as follows:
+GivenName,MiddleInitial,Surname,Gender,StreetAddress,City,State,ZipCode,
+EmailAddress,TelephoneNumber,MothersMaiden,Birthday,CCType,CCNumber,CVV2,
+CCExpires,NationalID,Username,Password

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by